René Rohrbeck is Professor of Strategy at the Aarhus School of Business and Social Sciences, Aarhus University. His areas of expertise are

 Magnus has co-authored several books, including Conceptual Modelling (Prentice-Hall 1997).
 His Ph.D. thesis was on federated information systems and intelligent databases.
 He has published 100+ papers on medicine, management, mathematics, physics, and computer science.

-Before joining Universität Hamburg, he was a project manager for innovation management and energy at the EICT, Berlin, and a research assistant at Technische Universität Berlin, Chair of Sustainable Electric Networks and Sources of Energy.
-At the EICT he established the energy business group and conducted projects on business modeling, innovation planning and corporate foresight.
-Furthermore he established and co-lead the EIT ICT Labs’ (now EIT Digital) smart energy systems and business modeling activities.
+Before, Sebastian was a project manager for innovation management at the EICT, Berlin, and a research assistant at Technische Universität Berlin, Chair of Sustainable Electric Networks and Sources of Energy (SENSE).
+At the EICT, he established the energy business group and conducted projects on business modeling, innovation planning and strategic foresight.
+Furthermore, he established and co-lead the EIT ICT Labs’ (now EIT Digital) smart energy systems and business modeling activities.

 Kent has been working with strategy, innovation and business development in fast changing technology-based industries for about 10 years.
 All this work has concerned the handling of business implications of emerging trends and technologies.
 He holds a master’s degree in industrial engineering and management, a licentiate in industrial management and a PhD in business strategy.